The Hills Have Eyes (1977)

 Review:

-First off I have to say that this film is a classic.
+First off, I have to say that this film is a classic.
 I did find it interesting to learn that this is writer/director Wes Craven paying homage to Texas Chainsaw Massacre and you can see similarities.
-The next thing is that I love the family is from Cleveland, Ohio and that Bobby Carter (Robert Houson) is wearing an Ohio State t-shirt.
+The next thing is that I love the family who is from Cleveland, Ohio and that Bobby Carter (Robert Houson) is wearing an Ohio State t-shirt.
+This is my alma mater.

-The old man they encounter is done with the area.
-His name is Fred (John Steaman).
+This family stops off at the last gas station for a long stretch.
+The old man they meet is done with the area.
+His name is Fred (John Steadman).
 He has been trading with the group living out in the desert, but due to the Air Force base and the nuclear testing site, less people are coming that way.
 His business is dying and the authorities are starting to notice unusual activity.
 Ruby (Janus Blythe) wants to go with him, but he doesn’t want to anger Jupiter (James Whitworth).

-During their drive to the mine, the family crashes when everyone freaks out in the car and fighter jets fly over them.
-Along on this trip are the three children of the Carters.
-There is their only son Bobby and their two daughters Brenda (Suze Lanier-Bramlett) and Lynne Wood (Dee Wallace).
-Lynne’s husband Doug (Martin Speer) is also there and their baby Katy.
-It is decided that they will split up.
-Big Bob heading back to the gas station, Doug to go forward to see if there is help at the Air Force base and Bobby to protect the women and their two dogs.
-I should note here I love that the names of the dogs are Beauty and Beast.
+It is decided that they will split up to get help.
+Big Bob heads back to the gas station, Doug goes forward to see if there is help at the base and Bobby to protect the women along with their two dogs.
+I should note here I love that the names of the dogs are Beauty (Flora) and Beast (Striker).

 Stalking them are the savages who live in the area.
 Their leader and father is Jupiter.
-He has a tie with Fred, which I think is a good touch.
-He is a large man that has a nasty scar that was caused by getting hit in the face with a tire iron.
+He has a tie with Fred, which is a good touch.
+He is a large man that has a nasty scar that was caused by getting hit in the face with a tire iron as a teen.
 He kidnapped a woman, known as Mama (Cordy Clark), and had a slew of kids with her.
 Pluto (Michael Berryman), Mars (Lance Gordon), Ruby and Mercury (Peter Locke).
-We see that they are pretty good at hunting when people come back this way.
+We see that they are good at hunting when people come back this way.

-The pacing of this film is actually really good.
-We get to know the family and their dynamic as they head into the desert and as they crash.
-Interesting enough, Big Bob is also a former detective.
+That is where I’ll leave my recap and introduction to the story.
+The pacing is actually good since it does well in setting this up and then getting into it.
+We get to know the family and their dynamic as they head into the desert and then strand them.
+Interestingly enough, Big Bob is former detective so he has training and his gun.
 When they split up, you get a bad feeling.
 It culminates in a horrific climax that turns this families’ world upside down.
 I also like the revenge aspect when they are pushed to the brink.
-This film is actually much better than I remembered.
+These last two viewings reminded me how good this is.

-Acting in this film is good.
-You can feel the uneasy and tension in their performances.
+What helps is the acting.
+You can feel the uneasiness and tension in their performances.
 Their fear is good and realistic.
-Grieve is solid in his arrogance to handle the situation.
+Grieve is solid in his arrogance to manage the situation.
 Vincent is good as the aloof mother who probably hasn’t had to deal with too much adversity.
-Definitely nothing like she sees in this film.
-Lanier-Bramlett did kind of get on my nerves with her screaming.
-I think the film is trying to say she was raped, but we never actually find out.
-She really isn’t focused on too much as to what happens to the baby.
-I did find her to be quite attractive.
-Wallace looks amazing and did a great job in this film.
-Houston and Speer are also good as they step up to fighting back.
-I also want to shout-out to Berryman, Whitworth and Gordon.
+Lanier-Bramlett gets on my nerves with her screaming.
+It is hard to fault her though with this experience.
+It is implied that she is raped, but we don’t see it which is good.
+She isn’t the focus though since they steal the baby.
+She is told by Mars that they’ll come back for her though so that makes her terrified.
+She is attractive though.
+I did like seeing a young Wallace as looks amazing.
+She always seems to turn in a good performance so there’s that.
+Houston and Speer were also good to drive the story.
+I also want to give credit to Berryman, Whitworth and Gordon.
 I thought they were all great.
 Berryman and his look are just perfect for this role as well.
+Blythe is also solid as a member of this family that wants out.
+The acting is amateur, but still works for what was needed.

 The last thing I wanted to talk about is the score.
 I love the 1970’s sound to it.
-It has a grindhouse feel and the grittiness of the film matches that.
+It has a grindhouse feel and the grittiness matches that.
 The use of sounds in the film are also well done.
 Jupiter takes advantage of how sound carries when messing with Big Bob.
-Mars can also mimic now only Beast, but he can do the same with other animals and that was creepy.
+Mars can also mimic dog sounds well, but he can do the same with other animals and that was creepy.
+The use of the walkie-talkies adds to this as well, especially one heart breaking thing with Bobby.